SINCE 1987

 Paralegals may also work independently on a contract basis locally or at a distance; however, the unlicensed practice of law (UPL), can become an important issue especially when a paralegal has a business of his or her own.
 In all cases, a licensed attorney is ultimately responsible for a paralegal’s performance on specifically delegated substantive legal work.

-To make you more competitive as a paralegal, our programs have a huge concentration of paralegal specialty courses.
+To make you more competitive as a paralegal, our programs have a large concentration of paralegal specialty courses relative to general education courses.
+Some colleges and universities take a different approach.
 CALS provides its students with the necessary depth of paralegal training so they may begin a rewarding and challenging paralegal career.

-AAS Degree Paralegal Program graduates may wish to continue their education and eventually earn a bachelor's degree.
-If that is the case, please understand that our programs were not designed to be a shortcut to a four year degree.
+AAS Degree Paralegal Program graduates who wish to continue their education to earn a bachelor’s degree elsewhere may encounter difficulties.
+Please understand that CALS programs were not designed to be a shortcut to a four year degree at other institutions.
 The purpose of the paralegal programs is to lead you to and advance your paralegal career.
 However, oftentimes CALS credits are accepted by a variety of institutions but their acceptance is strictly up to the receiving institution.

 No matter what your financial situation is right now, we have a professional staff and variety of plans to help you get through school and begin your paralegal career.
 While some students pay for their education as they attend, many of them rely on the financial assistance that is available for college students.
 Rarely is a person denied the opportunity to continue their education due to a lack of funds.
 Contact us today and receive more details about your tuition payment options.